ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 The information in this file is limited.
 It contains the number of draws, seeds, and scenarios to include in a simulation run.
 Check that this information matches the run specified in the vivarium research documentation.

+If you are trying to run multiple locations simultaneously, you can also add multiple artifact paths to this file, one for each location.
+This can make the file much more complex, so take a look at some examples from :ref:`the CVD simulation <https://github.com/ihmeuw/vivarium_nih_us_cvd/blob/main/src/vivarium_nih_us_cvd/model_specifications/branches/scenarios.yaml>`_ or
+:ref:`the MNCH child simulation <https://github.com/ihmeuw/vivarium_gates_nutrition_optimization_child/blob/main/src/vivarium_gates_nutrition_optimization_child/model_specifications/branches/scenarios.yaml>`_.
+But also ask for help with this if you need to!

 Running a Simulation on the Command Line
 ----------------------------------------